12 Normal Thoughts New Moms Have - Baby Chick

 Related: What if I Don’t Immediately Fall in Love With My Baby?

 For some women, breastfeeding is natural and wonderful from the start.
 They have lots of milk and no pain when breastfeeding.
-There is no stress because they simply nurse their baby when they cry, and all goes well.
-This feeling is normal.
+There is no stress because they simply nurse their baby when the baby cries, and everything goes well.
+For some moms, breastfeeding really does feel this smooth from the beginning.

 Some women are determined to breastfeed but find that nothing about it is easy.
 They have a low milk supply, cracked nipples, a baby with a poor latch, and so on.
 Some women, in these circumstances, continue, and some do not.
 This feeling is normal.